wellthie/slate/source/includes/_companies.md

 ```

 Use this endpoint to create a new company.
-Inside the request should be a json object `{}` which describes the parameters below for the company that is to be created.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i>Authorization header</i></strong>.